First things first – our hearts are with you if you find yourself in the position of contemplating the future of your wedding.

-As the world navigates these unprecedented times surrounding the COVID-19 outbreak, couples around the world are choosing to responsibly postpone their weddings to keep their loved ones and wedding teams safe.
+As the world navigates these unprecedented times surrounding the pandemic, many couples are choosing to postpone their weddings due to restrictions or circumstances that affect their original wedding date.
 If you’re on the fence on whether to do so, perhaps take a read of this article before diving in.

 If you are planning to postpone your nuptials, then there are a couple of things to consider and to check off your to-do list as soon as you’ve made the call.

 1. Revisit T&Cs and contracts from both your venue and vendors